 While the ad was, I think, meant to be a clever satire, it has offended legions of pro-lifers due to Mehcad's smooth and seductive delivery.
 (To me, it smacks of the SNL "Ladies' Man skit).
 That Brooks is African-American only adds to the controversy because of histrionic concerns, on the part of the anti-choice zealots, that minority women who have abortions are being seduced by Planned Parenthood into committing genocide - a meme that's truly offensive as it posits that minority women can't make reproductive decisions because they're too stupid or too child-like.
 The other thing is that the same crew that shout "genocide" are the ones who complain about "welfare babies" and who don't want to provide a safety net after the babies are born.

-"The Five" weighed in on the issue on Monday night.
+"The Five" weighed in on the issue last night.
 And while some of the concerns were legitimate, the anti-choice messages were clear.
 The unmarried and childless Andrea Tantataros, who hates Planned Parenthood, made a legitimate point: "I don’t even think a woman who is pro-choice, who had an abortion or who’s thinking about one would look at that ad and say yeah, it’s something to celebrate.
 I’m going to have a drink and think back on the day that I did it."
 The married and childless Dana Perino said it was "chilling" and "appalling."